 My dear Hub diligently prepared the red dates water for me with our newly-bought slow cooker and I was to drink it like how water should be guzzled throughout the day.
 It’s a really simple recipe!

-7 pieces of red dates (can purchase from Eu Yan Sang or other medical halls)
+- 7 pieces of red dates (I usually purchase them from Eu Yan Sang or Hock Hua or other medical halls in the neighbourhood)

-2) Pour boiled water into slow cooker and add washed red dates.
+- Pour boiled water into the slow cooker and add washed red dates.

 *note that a bigger slow cooker was used for this recipe.